pascalandy/dummy/dummy.md

 ## Chapter 39

 Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.
 Someday is not.
 Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.

+## Chapter 40

+ Someday is not a fucking day of the week.This text is used as a placeholder.
+OK?